-Even if you’ve never read it, you’re probably familiar with Go Ask Alice, which when it was published in 1971 was purported to be the actual diary of a teenaged girl who had died of a drug overdose.
-Since it’s publication, it’s has maintained a cult following and has stayed in print continuously for over 40 years, and was even adapted into a highly-rated TV movie (co-starring William Shatner!) in 1973.
+Even if you’ve never read it, you’re probably familiar with Go Ask Alice, which when it was published in 1971, was purported to be the actual diary of a teenaged girl who had died of a drug overdose.
+Since it’s publication, it has maintained a cult following, has stayed in print continuously for over 40 years and was even adapted into a highly-rated TV movie (co-starring William Shatner!) in 1973.

-While these “diaries” were supposedly only “edited by Dr. Beatrice Sparks.”
-Only no one has ever found any evidence of that most of the people in the journals ever existing.
-They are all now widely-accepted as being literary hoaxes perpetuated by Sparks, who wrote most of the books herself.
+While these “diaries” were supposedly only “edited by Dr. Beatrice Sparks,” no one has ever found any evidence of that most of the people in the journals ever existing.
+They are all now widely-accepted as being literary hoaxes perpetuated by Sparks, who almost-certainly wrote most of the books herself.

-There is also no record of Beatrice Sparks ever earning a PhD.
+There is also no record of Beatrice Sparks ever earning a PhD or a MD.

 Probably of the worst of these diaries is Jay’s Journals, which was published in 1978, and is the only one of the “diaries” that Sparks claimed to “edit” that has ever been proven to actually have some basis in a real journal.